UnitVectorY-Labs/authzjwtbearerinjector/README.md

 ## Configuration

-There are three ways to configure the `authzjwtbearerinjector` service: using **context extensions**, **environment variables**, or a **configuration file**.
+There are three ways to configure the `authzjwtbearerinjector` service: using **context metadata**, **environment variables**, or a **configuration file**.

-- **Context Extensions**: These are used to pass information specific to the request or backend.
+- **Context Metadata**: These are used to pass information specific to the request or backend.
+Only supports local token claims for now.
 - **Environment Variables and Configuration File**: These are used to pass static information for the service.

 ### Precedence

-1. **Context Extensions**: Dynamic parameters specific to each request or backend can be passed in through Envoy's context extensions.
+1. **Context Metadata**: Dynamic parameters specific to each request or backend can be passed in through Envoy's metdata.
+The namespace `com.unitvectory.authzjwtbearerinjector.localtoken` is used to pass these parameters.
 2. **Environment Variables**: Static configurations are set using environment variables.
 3. **Configuration File**: A YAML configuration file can be used for easier management of static settings.